 High and low voltage ride-through capability will ensure that generators stay in service and connected to the grid during transient voltage conditions during system fault inception and clearing.
 WECC policy states that a control area operator should be able to withstand the loss of the largest generator by procuring sufficient spinning reserves.
 One consequence of regularly losing all or part of the generation due to sympathetic tripping from the outage of transmission lines or other generators is the adverse impact on control area performance.
 A fault that trips a nearby generation unit plus a significant amount of wind or solar generation (via sympathetic tripping) would result in a more severe system imbalance on the control area.
 This could potentially increase the magnitude of the largest single contingency, which has both reliability and financial implications.

-ISO’s discussions with several VER solar PV project developers indicate that, while not required, most utility scale generation projects are utilizing inverters that have controls typically designed for small scale distributed energy resources of 10 MVA or less.
+ISO’s discussions with several VER solar PV project developers indicate that, while not required, most utility scale generation projects utilize inverters that have controls typically designed for small scale distributed energy resources of 10 MVA or less.
 These inverters are designed to meet codes and standards per UL 1741 and IEEE 1547.
-The IEEE 1547 standard prescribes certain voltage and frequency trip settings, which are intended to trip the generation plant off-line soon after the transient voltage and/or frequency condition is observed.
+The IEEE 1547 standard prescribes certain voltage and frequency trip settings, which are intended to trip the generation plant off-line rapidly after the transient voltage and/or frequency condition is detected.
 Also, once the generation plant is tripped off-line, it is required to stay off-line for five minutes after the fault.
-This presents a fundamental conflict.
+Conformance with IEEE 1547 presents a fundamental conflict with the ISO proposal.
 While the voltage and frequency ride-through capabilities are needed from generation plants so the plant can stay connected to the grid, the default voltage and frequency settings for inverters are such that the plant trips off-line shortly after the fault.

 The impact of using IEEE 1547 standard control settings generation projects was analyzed in a recent IEEE paper, which concluded: